 My 5-month-old daughter is teething, but she hasn't gotten her first tooth yet.
 How should I care for her teeth when they come in?

-Never let your baby fall asleep with a bottle in her mouth, and set specific times for drinking because sucking on a bottle throughout the day can be equally damaging to young teeth.
+Never let your daughter fall asleep with a bottle in her mouth, and set specific times for drinking because sucking on a bottle throughout the day can be equally damaging to young teeth.
+Once she's 6 months old, she can switch from a bottle to a sippy cup (with a straw or hard spout), which lowers the dental risks related to bottle-feeding.

 |American Dental Association (ADA) The ADA provides information for dental patients and consumers.|